Sex Robot Industry [New 2024 Data]

 Since almost all sex robots are made with a non-bendable exoskeleton, this was a big hurdle for AI-AITech.

-As of August 2022, Sex Doll Genie has announced that they are currently developing its own sex robot which will simulate both breathing and a heartbeat.
+As of August 2022, Sex Doll Genie has announced that they are currently developing its sex robot which will simulate both breathing and a heartbeat.

 #4 Social network, used to connect AI sex robots and people (May 2022)